J. William Fulbright Scholar, Swiss Government

 BA Music Technology

 MELODY CHUA actively pushes the development of cross-disciplinary works by bringing together music performance, interactive programming, and immersive visual mediums into her own practice.
-Her current research focus on the creative applications of “intelligent machines” in improvised performance and their impact on our perception of human vs. machine performance aesthetic.
+Her current research focuses on the creative applications of “intelligent machines” in improvised performance and their impact on our perception of human vs. machine performance aesthetic.

 Melody is the co-creator of the Chaosflöte, a sensor-augmented flute used in immersive, interdisciplinary performances.
 With it, she has given performances across the U.S. and Europe in a variety of settings: at festivals (eg. Zürich Digital Festival, ZKM Next Generation Festival, Montreal Contemporary Music Lab, La Côte Flute Festival, Swiss Digital Day), arts and engineering universities (eg. University of South Florida, Embry-Riddle Aeronautical University, Zürich University of the Arts), and for various other audiences, including members of the Swiss Parliament, the ZHdK Advisory Board, among others.
 She completed an artist residency at the Timucua Arts Foundation, where she was the recipient of a New Music USA grant, in addition to being selected as a composer, performer, and scholar at the 2018 USF New Music Festival.